bitaemi/Angular-ngRx-Jest-Marble/README.md

  - manage state using the ngRx STORE

- - redux with observables = manage the state usesing observables streams of data
+ - redux with observables = manage the state useing observables streams of data

  - immutable @Inputs (modify the copies of objects, and create new objects using the reference of the initial object)